-It's no secret that wearing sunscreen daily is essential for skin health, but so many formulas are thick, greasy, and not exactly a joy to use overall—trust me, I would know.
+It's no secret that wearing sunscreen daily is essential, but so many formulas are thick, greasy, and not exactly a joy to use overall—trust me, I would know.
 Historically, I’ve had trouble finding a sunscreen that layers underneath my other skincare products and makeup, so I’m always on the hunt for one that I’ll actually want to wear (and is formulated with clean ingredients).

 Coola Full Spectrum 360° Sun Silk Drops

 Best For: All skin types

 About the Brand: Coola is a California-based beauty brand known for its eco- and skin-friendly sun care products.

 About My Skin: Combination and acne-prone

 I have combination and acne-prone skin, so I’m fighting the constant battle of choosing products that work for oily skin without accentuating dry spots or breaking me out.
 I also have dark spots and hyperpigmentation, so wearing sunscreen—especially in sunny Miami where I live—is super important to me.

 Ingredient Quality: A chemical formula with lots of benefits

 This product is a broad-spectrum chemical sunscreen—meaning it protects against both UVA and UVB rays—with an SPF of 30.
 Its active ingredients are avobenzone, homosalate, octisalate, and octocrylene.
 Although this product is clean by Byrdie's standards, it's worth noting that the EWG found that avobenzone can cause irritation.
 Fortunately, though, oxybenzone—a potential endocrine disruptor and an ingredient banned in Hawaii due to the damage it causes to coral reefs—is nowhere to be found on its ingredient list.